wx-ys/AnastrisTNG/README.md

 ## Introduction
-Anastris is a package for processing and analyzing data from the cosmological simulation IllustrisTNG.
+AnastrisTNG is a package for processing and analyzing data from the cosmological simulation IllustrisTNG.

 ## Installation